ossuminc/laminar-layout/README.md

 # laminar-layout
-An opinionated way of doing page layout in Laminar
+An opinionated way of doing page layout for Laminar

+# Functional Approach
+This just defines various `Layout.xxx` functions for layout out a consistent frame for your site.